 - Make sure you have an up-to-date version of your browser.
 See System Requirements for supported browser versions.

-- If you're saving to the Zotero program, check your Zotero version to make sure you have the latest version available from zotero.org.
+- If you're saving with Zotero open, check your Zotero version to make sure you have the latest version available from zotero.org.
 We can only troubleshoot translators that fail for the current 5.0.x version of Zotero.

 - Check Known Translator Issues to see if problems have been noted on the site you're trying to save from.

 - Hover your cursor over the “Save to Zotero” button.
 The tooltip shows which translator, if any, Zotero will use for the page you are viewing.
 If the displayed translator is incorrect, post the site name, a URL, and the name of the incorrectly detected translator to the Zotero forums.
 Note that “Embedded Metadata,” “DOI,” and “COinS” are generic translators, and Zotero will not be able to save automatically from all sites on which they appear.
 Also, PDFs will usually not be saved automatically on such pages.

 - Make sure that your browser privacy settings are not blocking cookies.
 Some sites require you to accept third-party cookies in order to save.

 - If you are having chronic problems getting the Zotero Connector to work across multiple sites, you may have an extension conflict.
 Try disabling all extensions except the Zotero Connector.
 If this solves the problem, re-enable the extensions one-by-one until you find the conflict, and then post the name of the extension that was causing the issue to the forums.